Schedule demo

 Breakup of CPU Utilization - Displays a graphical representation of the break up of CPU performance metrics for the entire system processor (in percentage) with attributes such as Run Queue, Blocked Process, User Time (%), System Time (%), I/O Wait Time (%), Idle Time (%), and Interrupts/sec.

-System Load - Displays a graphical representation of the amount of work that the system performs in terms of number of jobs.
-The system load during the last one-, five- and fifteen-minute periods are represented by parameters such as Jobs in Minute, Jobs in 5 minutes and Jobs in 15 minutes along with their current and peak values.
+The System Load graph indicates the average system load on the central processing unit (CPU) over predefined time intervals.
+The system load during the last one-, five- and fifteen-minute periods are represented by parameters such as Load average in minute, Load average in 5 minutes and Load average in 15 Minutes along with their current and peak values.

-The Average System Load graph provides you with an idea of the amount of work that the system performs per core.
-The Average system load during the last one-, five- and fifteen-minute periods are represented by parameters such as Average Load in Minute, Average Load in 5 minutes and Average Load in 15 minutes.
+The Average System Load graph indicates the average system load per core over predefined time intervals.
+The Average system load during the last one-, five- and fifteen-minute periods are represented by parameters such as Average load per core in minute, Average load per core in 5 minutes and Average load per core in 15 minutes

 Page Space - Displays information about the Paging Space details of the AIX server.
 The Page Space parameter specifies the paging space name along with corresponding metrics such as Size (in MB), Used (in % and MB), and Free (% and MB).